blahosyl/operator-game/README.md

 	- avoid having too much content on the same page

 ### Bugs

+All bugs are tracked in [GitHub Issues](https://github.com/blahosyl/operator-game/issues).

 #### Known bugs

+There are no known bugs in the project.

 #### Solved bugs

+Solved bugs are listed in [GitHub Issues](https://github.com/blahosyl/operator-game/issues?q=is%3Aissue+label%3Abug).

 ## Credits